 There are still three instances in which DME or ADF are still required.

 - NDB approaches that do not have an associated GPS overlay approach must still be flown using an ADF.

-- A non-GPS approach procedure must exist at the alternate airport when one is required to be filed by regulation.
+- A non-GPS approach procedure may need to be available at the alternate airport when one is required to be filed by regulation.
+For this discussion, alternate airport requirements depend on the equipment installed in the aircraft.
+TSO-C129 or TSO-C196 GPS equipment may require a conventional (non-GPS) approach to be available.
+Additional information about GPS equipment and alternate airport requirements can be found by referencing AOPA’s WAAS page.
 If the non-GPS approaches on which the pilot must rely require DME or ADF, the aircraft must be equipped with DME or ADF avionics as appropriate.
 GPS substitution for DME/ADF is not permitted in this case.

 - DME transmitters associated with a localizer may not be retrievable from your GPS until the manufacturer incorporates them in the database.
 Pilots are not authorized to manually enter coordinates.